Cycling in Victoria: Safety

-According to VicRoads hazards that cause cycling fatalities and injuries include "side impact at intersections", "manoeuvring", "lane change" as well as collisions between car doors and cyclists in the door zone, commonly referred to as "car dooring" in Australia.
+According to VicRoads, hazards that cause cycling fatalities and injuries include "side impact at intersections", "manoeuvring", and "lane change," as well as collisions between car doors and cyclists in the door zone, commonly referred to as "car dooring" in Australia.

 In Victoria it is illegal to "cause a hazard to any person or vehicle by opening a door of a vehicle, leaving a door of a vehicle open, or getting off, or out of, a vehicle" and it is also illegal to flee the scene of such an accident.